Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 Hence by~\eqref{eq:omega27desc} we find that $\gamma^{\ph}_{ia} \in \Omega^2_7$, so Corollary~\ref{cor:diamondinverse} gives $\gamma = A \diamond \ph$ for $A = A_7 \in \Omega^2_7$ given by

 as claimed. \end{proof}

-We can now define an important first order linear differential operator on $(M, \ph)$, called the \emph{curl}, which takes vector fields to vector fields. \begin{defn} Let $W \in \vf$.
+We can now define an important first-order linear differential operator on $(M, \ph)$, called the \emph{curl}, which takes vector fields to vector fields. \begin{defn} Let $W \in \vf$.
 The \emph{curl} of $W$, denoted $\curl W$, is the vector field given by

 By~\eqref{eq:omega27vf} we can write this as

 Using Corollary~\ref{cor:sevenreps}, we have the useful relation

 The curl operation plays an important role throughout the present paper.
 For example, it is needed to describe infinitesimal symmetries of $\ph$ in Corollary~\ref{cor:inf-symmetry}. \end{defn}